Broadcasting on Public Television beginning April 2021. DVD and digital Coming soon. Estimated availability date is Q4 2021.

 The foundation’s newest production features 93-year-old Dr. Edith Eva Eger, who is possibly the most famous living Holocaust Survivor due in large part to her bestselling books, appearances on talk shows, and her still thriving Psychology practice, specializing in Trauma and PTSD.

-Born in 1927 in Kosice, Slovakia, where she lived with her parents and two older sisters, Magda and Clara, Edith Eger lived a typical Jewish life.
+Born in 1927 in Kosice, Slovakia, where she lived with her parents and two older sisters, Magda and Klara, Edith Eger lived a typical Jewish life.
 The family eventually moved to Budapest, Hungary where in 1944 Nazis put them on a cattle car to Auschwitz as part of the Final Solution.
-Clara, a violin prodigy who “didn’t look Jewish” was hidden by her music professor and continued to perform during the war.
+Klara, a violin prodigy who “didn’t look Jewish” was hidden by her music professor and continued to perform during the war.

 Upon arrival at Auschwitz, Edie’s parents were immediately murdered, and she spent her entire incarceration with her older sister Magda.
 Most chillingly, Edie had at least two interactions with “the Angel of Death” Dr. Joseph Mengele.
 First when he tore here away from her mother with the promise that “your mother is going to take a shower and you’ll see her soon.”
 The second when he discovered she was a ballerina and gymnast and demanded she dance for him.
 The bread she received for dancing was shared with fellow prisoners who remembered this act of kindness and saved her life later in her story.